iVantage/grunt-ivantage-trello-release-notes/README.md

 The list name for "done" cards.
 Only cards in this list will be included in the final release notes.

+#### options.doneDoneDomain
+Type: `String`
+Default Value: `*None*`

+The domain of your DoneDone account - e.g. if your account is "awesomeco.mydonedone.com" you would provide "awesomeco".

 #### options.headerTpl
 Type: `String`
 Default Value: `### Version <%= *version from your package.json* %>`